GLOBAL MARKETS-Wall Street keeps selling as world assets fail to recover

 Spillover from Britain kept other assets on edge.

-The MSCI world equity index .MIWD00000PUS reversed early gains on Tuesday, falling about 0.4% to a near two-year lowearly Tuesday afternoon.
-European stocks .STOXX slipped 0.1%.
+The MSCI world equity index .MIWD00000PUS reversed early gains on Tuesday, falling about 0.3% to a near two-year low early Tuesday afternoon.
+European stocks .STOXX slipped 0.13%.

-Bond selling in Japan pushed yields up to the Bank of Japan's ceiling and prompted more unscheduled buying from the central bank.
-The German 10-year bond yield DE10YT=RR briefly hit a nearly 11-year high of 2.142% before easing.
+Bond selling in Japan pushed yields up to the Bank of Japan's ceiling and prompted more unscheduled buying from the central bank, while euro zone government bond yields rose to new multi-year highs on Tuesday.

-Benchmark U.S. 10-year Treasury yields rose to their highest in more than 12 years as investors braced for higher interest rates.
+Benchmark U.S. 10-year Treasury yields alsorose to their highest in more than 12 years as investors braced for higher interest rates.

 The dollar held gains on Tuesday in its relentless rally while sterling, the euro and Japanese yen regained little ground from multi-year lows after unusually volatile trading in recent sessions.

-Dutch and British gas prices TRNLTTFMc1, TRGBNBPMX2 rose on news that the Nord Stream gas pipeline from Russia to Europe had suffered damage, raising concerns over the security of the bloc's energy infrastructure and making a swift resumption in flows through the pipeline even less likely.
+Dutch and British gas prices TRNLTTFMc1, TRGBNBPMX2spiked on news that the Nord Stream gas pipeline from Russia to Europe had suffered damage, raising concerns over the security of the bloc's energy infrastructure andtriggering a sabotage probe.

-Bitcoin BTC= briefly broke above $20,000 for the first time in about a week, as cryptocurrencies bounced, along with other risk-sensitive assets.
+Bitcoin BTC= briefly broke above $20,000 for the first time in about a week, as cryptocurrencies bounced.

 Global asset performancehttp://tmsnrt.rs/2yaDPgn